-Another good source to determine the intent of the rules is American Bar Association, A Legislative History: the Development of the ABA Model Rules of Professional Conduct 1982-2005 (KF306.A32A16 2005).
+Another good source to determine the intent of the rules is the American Bar Association's A Legislative History: the Development of the ABA Model Rules of Professional Conduct 1982-2005 (KF306.A32A16 2006).
 Its stated intent is to "lead researchers to a better understanding of the Model Rules as they exist on January 1, 2006 and to aid all those who interpret or apply the Model Rules..."
 It does that by tracing the evolution of the rules from the inception of the commission that created them to the present iteration, providing information on amendments proposed along the way and the arguments given for and against their adoption.

 The ABA and each state’s bar association issue ethics opinions.
-These opinions are written in response to requests for advice from lawyers who want to know if a past or contemplated future action violates an ethical code.
+These opinions are written in response to requests for advice from lawyers who want to know whether a past or contemplated future action violates an ethical code.
 There are usually both formal and informal opinions.
 Formal opinions are those the ABA deems relevant to a large number of attorneys and tend to contain more in-depth discussion, while informal opinions are given in cases where the ABA does not believe there will be much interest.
 These opinions are recommendations to the attorney and are not enforceable.
 They may be cited in another case as persuasive authority to show how the ABA or the state bar has interpreted the Code or Rules.

 Formal and Informal ABA opinions are available on Westlaw (ABA-ETHOP) and in Lexis (choose the "Find a Source" tab and search for "ABA ethics opinions") where they can be searched in full text.
 Formal opinions began in 1924 and informal opinions began publication in 1961.